IPsec Support

 - Management profile.

-When configuring the profile, select all of the protocols allowed on the management interface.
+When configuring the profile, select all protocols allowed on the management interface.

 Procedure

-CloudEOS and vEOS and Palo Alto Firewall VM Pairing (VTI IPsec Tunnel)
+AWE-7200R and CloudEOS, Palo Alto Firewall VM Pairing (VTI IPsec Tunnel)

-The following example shows a VTI IPsec tunnel between a CloudEOS and vEOS Router instance and a third party Palo Alto firewall VM router instance.
+The following example shows a VTI IPsec tunnel between a AWE-7200R and CloudEOS Router instance and a third-party Palo Alto firewall VM router instance.

 ip security